fvdm/nodejs-tk102/README.md

 ## Setup script

-At the start of the script your find a couple of Settings:
+At the start of the script you find a couple of Settings:

 * **serverIP** - set to the same IP you configured in the SMS
-* **ServerPort** - set to the same Port you configured in the SMS
+* **serverPort** - set to the same Port you configured in the SMS
 * **maxConnections** - limits the amount of connections your server can handle at the same time.
 Set this to the amount of devices you are using.
 * **idleTimeout** - cuts off the connection when no data is received for N seconds.
 Don't set this too low, keep in mind that GPRS can be pretty slow, but not too high either to not waste slots for other connections.